A central principle of Morita Therapy is that we have much more control over the body (actions) than the mind (feelings/thoughts).

 We can put on our running shoes even as the mind is thinking, “I’m way too tired to go for a run.”
 We can gather our cooking supplies even as the mind thinks, “I don’t feel like cooking – I’ll just order a pizza.”
 We can pull out the file with our tax information at the same time the mind is thinking, “Forget taxes, I’m just going to see what’s happening on Facebook.”

-(from Tunneling for Sunlight: 17 Maxims for Meeting Life’s Challenges by Gregg Krech)
+(adapted from Tunneling for Sunlight: 21 Maxims for Meeting Life’s Challenges by Gregg Krech)

-Gregg Krech will be conducting an online program, Taking Action: Finishing the Unfinished (and Unstarted) from March 1 – 31, 2018.
-Identify a project you want to get done during March and join us for a productive, fun, engaging month.
-We’ll help you to GET THAT PROJECT DONE!
+Gregg Krech will be conducting an online program, Taking Action: Finishing the Unfinished (and Unstarted) from February 17 – March 17, 2021.
+Identify a project you want to get done and join us for a productive, fun, engaging month!

 (photo credit: SustainLife blog)